 Clients and customers may opt to avoid a firm they deem to be insecure, in case they do business and the company is then forced to liquidate, possibly leaving them in the lurch.

-Business may also find it much more difficult to obtain credit with an outstanding petition, and any possibly future creditors may deem it pertinent to approach getting their money back much more aggressively due to your company’s track record.
+Businesses may also find it much more difficult to obtain credit with an outstanding petition, and any possible future creditors may deem it pertinent to approach getting their money back much more aggressively due to your company’s track record.

 Legal Costs